-- 1.1 Comment on the proposed redevelopment of C01 to be 100% funded through the HRA. - 1.2 Note that the scheme is to be directly delivered by the Council and the properties to be owned and managed by the Council through the HRA. - 1.3 Note that consultants are appointed to take the scheme through to planning submission subject to approval and consultation.
+- 1.1 Approve that the proposed redevelopment of CO1 be 100% funded through the HRA. - 1.2 Approve that the scheme proposed is to be directly delivered by the Council and the properties to be owned, managed and let by the Council through the HRA. - 1.3 Note that consultants are appointed to take the scheme through to planning submission subject to formal approvals and consultation.